 L= single-line, 2-dimensional border (entry fields only).
 This can be used in conjunction with a repeat group to create a flat grid.
-Set panel Cell width/height to 1/1, repeat Vertical/Horizontal gap to -1, repeat Cursor movement to -2, repeat Tabbing type to a or v, and make sure that field Height is a specific number (i.e. not zero).
+Set panel Cell width/height to 1/1, repeat Vertical/Horizontal gap to -1, repeat Cursor movement to -2, repeat Tabbing type to a or v, and make sure that field Height is a specific number (i.e. not aligning variable labels with bordered fields.